TheRealAnonymous008/quartz/content/personal/ideas/Trade Offs.md

 * *Applicable* in: Social Media influencers / Communities

 ### Freedom of Choice Trade-Off
-* The more degrees of freedom in a system, the more options one has at the cost of needing more effort to understand these options, which themselves might be confusing.
+* The more degrees of freedom in a [[System Science|system]], the more options one has at the cost of needing more effort to understand these options, which themselves might be confusing.
 Also, there are more avenues for errors.
 * Conversely, the less options one has, the less flexible the system feels, but it is much easier to develop a cohesive structure for the system.

 ### The Paradox of Choice